Skip to content

 int val2 = **ptr_ptr; // 42

-Multi-level pointers are useful when dynamically allocating two-dimensional arrays, but dynamic memory allocation should be used cautiously in embedded systems.
+Multilevel pointers are useful when dynamically allocating two-dimensional arrays, but we should be cautious when using dynamic memory allocation in embedded systems.

 5.4 Pointers and const

-The combination of const and pointers has multiple meanings:
+Combinations of const and pointers can have various meanings:

 c